 One caution: Do NOT brine a turkey labeled as kosher.
 A kosher turkey already has a higher salt content and has essentially already undergone a process similar to brining.
 So if you brine a kosher turkey, it's going to end up being way too salty.

-A side benefit of brining a turkey is that is solves the age-old dilemma that is every home cook’s Thanksgiving nightmare of whether the turkey will be completely thawed in time!
-Even if your turkey isn’t quite as thawed as you were intending when you go to brine it, it will be fully thawed after a day in a cold, briny bath!
+A side benefit of brining a large turkey is that is solves the age-old dilemma that is every home cook's Thanksgiving nightmare of whether the turkey will be completely thawed in time!
+Even if your partially frozen turkey isn't quite as thawed as you were intending when you go to brine it, it will be fully thawed after a day in a cold, briny bath!

-- A large non-corrosive pot, bucket, cooler, or other container: If you have a small to medium-size turkey like the 12-pounder we used in these photos, you can usually just use a really large pot, which is my preferred approach because of the easy cleanup and it almost always fits easily in my fridge.
+- A non-corrosive large stock pot, bucket, large cooler, or other container: If you have a small to medium-size turkey like the 12-pounder we used in these photos, you can usually just use a really large pot, which is my preferred approach because of the easy cleanup and it almost always fits easily in my fridge.
 If your turkey is larger, you may want to consider a large plastic cooler or even a clean plastic bucket from a hardware store so that you have room for a bag of ice to sit on top to keep the turkey cold overnight while it is brining.

 - Coarse Kosher salt: This turkey brine recipe is pretty much foolproof except you have to make sure you are using the correct type of salt.
 I have written the recipe using coarse kosher salt, which is what we always use.
 It's affordable, easily accessible, and gives great flavor without making the meat too salty.